Escher in The Palace and Kunstmuseum Den Haag to celebrate Escher anniversary with four exhibitions

 Kunstmuseum Den Haag – 18 February to 10 September 2023

 Escher’s prints are the result of his unprecedented talent, and also of his almost obsessive devotion to the art of printmaking.
 His work, like that of Gijs Van Vaerenbergh, explores the boundaries of space, landscape, perspective and illusion.
 While Escher explored on paper, Gijs Van Vaerenbergh do so in spatial installations.
-For this exhibition, the core element of which will be a cross-section of the work of M.C.
+For this exhibition, the core element of which is a cross-section of the work of M.C.
 Escher, Gijs Van Vaerenbergh have devised space-filling interventions that present a contemporary view of Escher’s work.
 The interventions feature sculptural associations that explore the notions of light and heavy, temporary and eternal, impossible architecture and infinity, and other key elements of the work of Escher.

 Gijs Van Vaerenbergh